MF-Rozi/.dotfiles/README.md

 ## 📋 Overview

-This repository contains my personal configuration files (dotfiles) for setting up a consistent development environment across Linux systems.
-The configurations include a fully integrated Oh My Zsh setup with custom themes, useful plugins, and productivity enhancements for a beautiful and functional terminal experience.
+This repository contains my personal configuration files (dotfiles) for setting up a consistent development environment across Linux and Windows systems.
+The configurations include a fully integrated Oh My Zsh setup with Spaceship theme, custom themes, useful plugins, DNSCrypt-Proxy for secure DNS, and productivity enhancements for a beautiful and functional terminal experience.

 ## 🚀 Quick Start